uibcdf/action-build-and-upload-conda-packages/README.md

 Mexico City Children's Hospital Federico Gómez][UIBCDF].
 For the complete list of contributors, refer to the [contributors section](https://github.com/uibcdf/action-build-and-upload-conda-packages/graphs/contributors).<br>
 Explore more GitHub Actions developed by UIBCDF at the [UIBCDF GitHub Organization page](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+## What changed in v2.0.2

+Multiple build variants now work on Windows as well as Unix runners.
+The action removes the carriage return emitted by `conda build --output` on Windows before using each reported package path.
+Without that normalization all variants compiled successfully, but the action treated the trailing carriage return as part of each filename and stopped before uploading.
+The multiple-variant integration test now runs on both Ubuntu and Windows.

 ## What changed in v2.0.1

 Conda recipes with build variants now work as documented.
 The action treats the output